Say Say Say: Production, plot, and reception

 According to La Toya Jackson, during filming of the video, the McCartneys were staying at a property named Sycamore Valley Ranch, 5 mi from the town of Los Olivos, California, in the Santa Ynez Valley.
 Jackson visited them and expressed interest in someday buying the property.
 In 1988, he would do so, renaming it Neverland Ranch.
 The saloon portion was filmed at the 1880 Union Hotel in Los Alamos.
 McCartney flew in specifically for the filming.
 The video cost $500,000 to produce.

 In the short film, the duo play "Mac and Jack", a pair of medicine show con men who sell a "miracle potion".
 The salesman (McCartney) offers Jackson the potion, and claims that it is "guaranteed to give you the strength of a raging bull".
-Jackson drinks the potion and challenges a large man to arm-wrestle.
+Jackson drinks the potion and challenges a large man (played by Sonny Barnes) to arm-wrestle.
 Unbeknownst to a watching crowd, the man—along with Linda—is also in on the scam.
 After Jackson wins the rigged contest, the crowd of people surge forward and buy the potion.
 Mac and Jack then donate all of the money earned from the scam to an orphanage.
 After this scene, McCartney and Jackson star as vaudeville performers who sing and dance at a bar.
 On stage, the duo appear in clown makeup at one point and quickly go through a number of costume changes.
 Jackson flirts with a young woman portrayed by his real-life sister La Toya.
-When law-enforcement officers appear at the back of the venue, Mac quickly starts a small fire onstage and Linda hollers "FIRE!", emptying the venue and allowing the group to escape via backstage (yet somehow finding time to change into tuxedos first).
+When law-enforcement officers appear at the back of the venue, Mac quickly starts a small fire onstage and Linda yells "Fire!", emptying the venue and allowing the group to escape via backstage (yet somehow finding time to change into tuxedos first).
 The video ends with Paul, Linda, and Michael as they drive off into the sunset.
-La Toya, who was handed a bunch of flowers by McCartney, is left at the roadside.
+La Toya, who was handed a bunch of flowers by McCartney & Jackson, is left at the roadside.